luiscunhamx/ENGELUC/COI_Metabarcoding/README.md

 If you use or adapt this code, please cite:

-> Kalchhauser-Cunha, T. et al. (2025). *Assessing Soil Variability in Oak and Pine Forests Through Macrofauna Communities*.
+> Steiner, L. et al. (2025). *Assessing Soil Variability in Oak and Pine Forests Through Macrofauna Communities*.
 Master’s Thesis.
 University of Coimbra.
 > Plus any additional packages or tools used (see individual scripts for details).

 ## 📬 Contact

 For questions, please contact:
-**Theresa Kalchhauser-Cunha** – theresa.kalchhauser@xxxxx.eu
+**Luis Kalchhauser Cunha** – ewormuc@gmail.com

 ---